ialbert/biostar-central/conf/ansible/README.md

 ## Restart remote

     make restart TARGET=test

+## Deploying from different branches

+To deploy from different branches, log into remote server:

+    git checkout < branch >

+Then locally run `make deploy TARGET=<target>` with the target set to the remote server.

+This will apply all changes found in a branch.

 ## Migrating from Biostar 1.0 (TODO)

 To migrate from an older version of biostar to a server deploying Biostar 2.0